InfinityBowman/InfinityBowman/README.md

-### Hi there 👋
+### Hi there

-- 🔭 I’m currently working on figuring out webdev stuff as well as audio/DSP programming for audio plugins.
-- 🌱 I’m currently learning the above.
-- 💬 Ask me about music.
-I like music.
+- I’m currently working on various app and web projects.
+I love designing and building amazing experiences.
-- 📫 How to reach me: jacobamaynard@proton.me
+- How to reach me: jacobamaynard@proton.me
-- 😄 Pronouns: he/him
+- Pronouns: he/him
-- ⚡ Fun fact: I make music!
+- Fun fact: I produce music for fun!